yiqic/CourseOff-Social/README.md

 # CourseOff-Social
-To view friends who are taking/have taken the same class with you This chrome extension intends to enhance the social capacity of the CourseOff course planning tool.
+This chrome extension intends to enhance the social capacity of the CourseOff course planning tool.

 Authors: Jialiang (Jason) Zhang, Yiqi (Victor) Chen, Haoli Du

 Product of 2015 Georgia Tech Appthon.
 Chrome Web Store link: